parroty/excoveralls/README.md

 ### TODO
 - It depends on curl command for posting JSON.
 Replace it with Elixir library.
   - Tried to use hackney, but doesn't work well.
-- Find a way to control mix behavior instead of adding custom "MIX_ENV".